 Outpost does nothing particularly original; it simply stirs these ideas into a solid and tightly constructed effort.
 Like Dog Soldiers, Steve Barker has clearly had someone with military training advising him and does an impressive job of making the soldiers look like a tight and well-rehearsed fighting unit.
 As the leader of the group, Ray Stevenson is impressively tough and tight-lipped.
 The venture into the bunker comes filled with taut suspense.
 Barker tautly draws the tension out as we start to discover what is going on and pulls some grisly despatches when the zombies come to life.
 The show works as a lean, well-oiled horror vehicle.
 Einsteins Unified Field Theory, which was also employed as raison detre in The Philadelphia Experiment (1984), is rehashed as a perfectly serviceable piece of handwavium to explain everything that is going on.

 Steve Barker went on to make a sequel with Outpost: Black Sun (2012).
 This was followed by a third film, the prequel Outpost: Rise of the Spetsnaz (2013), which was handled by others.

-Outside of his involvement with the abovementioned Outpost sequels, Steve Barker is next set to make the zombie film The Rezort (2015).
+Outside of his involvement with the abovementioned Outpost sequels, Steve Barker also made the zombie film The Rezort (2015).